wevm/viem/site/pages/docs/accounts/toSmartAccount.md

 ## Usage

-To instantiate a Smart Account, you will need to provide an Account [Implementation](/docs/accounts/implementations) as well as a [Client](/docs/clients/public).
+To instantiate a Smart Account, you will need to provide an Account [Implementation](/docs/accounts/toSmartAccount#implementation) as well as a [Client](/docs/clients/public).

-For the example below, we will use the [`solady` Implementation](/docs/accounts/implementations/solady) – a basic implementation which utilizes [Solady's `ERC4337.sol`](https://github.com/Vectorized/solady/blob/main/src/accounts/ERC4337.sol).
+For the example below, we will use the [`solady` Implementation](/docs/accounts/implementations/solady).

 :::code-group